 Patient Face Masks

-From 19th July 2021, patients ( age 11 & over ) will still be required to wear a face covering/ mask at all times while in the practice.
+Patients (age 11 & over) will still be required to wear a face covering/ mask at all times whilst in the practice.

 When We Are Closed